 If you have a complaint against a local government business, we encourage you to first contact the relevant local government to discuss your concerns.
 All local governments in Queensland are required to have in place a process for resolving competitive neutrality complaints, including a process for resolving and clarifying a matter before a formal complaint is made.

-We also encourage to you to contact us to discuss your concerns before lodging a formal complaint, and to read our Competitive Neutrality Guideline.
+We also encourage to you to contact us to discuss your concerns before lodging a formal complaint, and to read the competitive neutrality guideline.

 The competitive neutrality principle applies to significant business activities carried out by state government agencies.